surifirstpin/biplus_documentation/docs/DataRun.md

 ##  Format

   - **Format** enables different type of number format to the measure field value.
-Following are the list of number formats supported by BiPlus ;
+Following are the list of number formats supported by AcuBi ;

 |  Example | Description |
 |  ------ | :------ |